-All stock options and restricted stock awards issued in fiscal year 2018 to named executive officers were issued pursuant to the Omnibus Plan.
+All stock options and restricted stock awards issued in fiscal year 2019 to named executive officers were issued pursuant to the Omnibus Plan.
 Pursuant to the Omnibus Plan, in the event of a change in control, any unvested equity awards may be accelerated at the sole discretion of the Compensation Committee.

 We have also provided for the acceleration of vesting of equity awards granted to Messrs.
-Lolmaugh and Geadelmann in the event of our change of control.
+Lolmaugh, and Davis and Ms. DiMattia in the event of our change of control pursuant to their offer letter agreements.
 In the event of a change of control, if they are terminated without cause or are otherwise constructively terminated prior to the first anniversary of the change of control, the vesting of any unvested awards will be accelerated in full immediately prior to such termination.
-We believe that these acceleration opportunities will further align the interests of our executives with those of our stockholders by providing our executives an opportunity to benefit alongside our stockholders in a corporate transaction.
+We believe that these acceleration opportunities will further align the interests of our executives with those of our shareholders by providing our executives an opportunity to benefit alongside our shareholders in a corporate transaction.